 Here is a great sermon with some of this information! https://www.sermonaudio.com/sermoninfo.asp?SID=108161811372

 It is God’s will for us to give thanks at all times, not just Thanksgiving, but we can create traditions and memories on this special day that help us to focus on God and remember to be thankful throughout the year.
-Some of the traditions that we’ve enjoyed over the years include a few fun activities and a few which focus on truly giving thanks in Easy Thanksgiving Crafts for Kids and Best Thanksgiving Books for Kids.
+Check out some of the traditions that we’ve enjoyed over the years include a few fun activities and a few which focus on truly giving thanks in Easy Thanksgiving Crafts for Kids and Best Thanksgiving Books for Kids.

 Thanksgiving is a beautiful holiday that often gets overlooked.
 Instead of treating Thanksgiving like Black Friday Eve in the anticipation to get “good deals” as consumers and so usher in the commercialism of Christmas, let’s take advantage of this day to focus on gratitude and our many blessings and teach our children the enduring value of thanksgiving everyday!